G.E.A.R. Parent Network

 We provide parents and caregivers who are concerned about their children’s mental health with an opportunity to find and support each other in a confidential and safe space.

-We provide FREE support to parents and families.
+We provide FREE support to parents and families who have kids ages 0-21.
 Our supports include:

 - 1:1 parent-peer support to parents/caregivers

 - Positive parenting skills education and peer mentoring